| Activities

 organised by Professor Barbara Haskel, Department of Political Science,

-McGill University, with the support of the IES.
+McGill University, with the support of the IES. * L'Union

 européenne et l'accord de Cotonou : libéralisation et instrumentalisation